CN reaches new deal with Teamsters

 The Montreal-based rail giant that runs freight trains all through Northwest Indiana and North America, came to a new collective bargaining agreement with the Teamsters Canada Rail Conference.

 “We are pleased to have reached an agreement with the TCRC.
 We would like to thank their leadership for engaging with CN in proactive and productive discussions, ensuring uninterrupted service for our customers.
-We look forward to working with them in the future," said Tracy Robinson, President and Chief Executive Officer of CN.
+We look forward to working with them in the future," said CN President and CEO Tracy Robinson.

 The Teamsters union represents about 6,000 employees who work on CN’s mainline, shortlines and yards in Canada.
 Its members include conductors, locomotive engineers, yard conductors and yard coordinators.